jaysen/SnapCipher/README.md

 ## 🧠 Algorithm Goals

+- Begin with QR codes with encrypted text.
+- Next implement **black-and-white encoding** to simplify initial tests.
 - Use **relative pixel positions** and **binary dot patterns** for data encoding.
 - Apply **pseudo-random transformations** seeded by a user-provided key.
 - Integrate **error correction** and **redundancy** for resilience.
-- Begin with **black-and-white encoding** to simplify initial tests.

 ---